Ayushi596/Ayushi596/README.md

 # 👋 Hi, I'm Ayushi!

 I am an **AI Student** with an **8.93 CGPA**.
-I love taking the power of Artificial Intelligence and applying it to real-world engineering—like 3D modeling and physics simulations!
+I love taking the power of Artificial Intelligence and applying it to real-world engineering like 3D modeling and physics simulations!

 ---